 enhances my understanding of movement dynamics in relation to musculoskeletal issues and body energetics.
 Prior to acupuncture school, I practiced shiatsu; and in 2003 I began using Bowen therapy.
 Bowen involves very gentle manipulations over muscles and other tissue to shift structural alignment.
 Also, because of my interest in the subtleties of East Asian medicine, I focus much study and effort on developing my pulse-taking skills.

 After graduating from PCOM, I opened a private practice and worked part-time as an acupuncturist for two years in substance-abuse clinics and at the Brooklyn Women’s Shelter and for six years at an HIV clinic.
 I have taught workshops in Traditional Chinese Medicine (TCM) and courses at PCOM and The New York College of Health Professions.

-In my off hours, I practice kyudo (zen archery), pilates and yoga.
-Gardening, cooking and knitting/crocheting are among my passions.
+In my off hours, I swim and practice pilates and yoga; gardening, swimming, cooking and knitting are among my passions.